PH-KDX/flightplandb-py/README.md

 ## API
 All the API commands can be found in under the `FlightPlanDB` class.
-It is organized in sub sections as specified in the docs; i.e. `FlightPlanDB.plan` has all the plan API commands.
+It is organized into subsections as specified in the docs; i.e. `FlightPlanDB.plan` has all the plan API commands.

 ## Data Types
 All datatypes can be found in `FlightPlanDB.datatypes`.